Dalibor Svrcina vs. Tomas Martin Etcheverry: Prediction and Match Betting Odds | Zhuhai Championships

 Dalibor Svrcina vs. Tomas Martin Etcheverry Trends and Insights

-- In his 13 matches over the past year across all court surfaces, Svrcina has played an average of 22.5 games (21.9 in best-of-three matches).
+- Svrcina has played 22.5 games per match (21.9 in best-of-three matches) in his 13 matches over the past year (across all court surfaces).

-- Through eight matches over the past 12 months on hard courts, Svrcina has played 23.4 games per match (22.5 in best-of-three matches) and won 51.3% of them.
+- Svrcina has played 23.4 games per match (22.5 in best-of-three matches) in his eight matches on hard courts over the past year.

-- Etcheverry is averaging 26.5 games per match (21.3 in best-of-three matches) and 9.5 games per set in 14 matches on hard courts in the past year.
+- Etcheverry is averaging 26.5 games per match (21.3 in best-of-three matches) and 9.5 games per set through 14 matches on hard courts in the past 12 months.

-- Dating back to 2015, Svrcina and Etcheverry have not competed against each other.
+- This is the first time that Svrcina and Etcheverry have played in the last five years.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.